Arabic Studies

 German Studies

-German has a long established reputation at Swansea and has five members of staff, including two native speakers: Ms. Christiane Günther, Ms Ute Keller-Jenkins and Professor Julian Preece.
-German can be studied from beginner’s level on our two single honours BA programmes (BA Modern Languages and BA Modern Languages, Translation and Interpreting) and a range of joint honours combinations.
+German has a long-established reputation at Swansea and can be studied either post-A level or from beginner’s level on our two single honours BA programmes and a range of joint honours combinations.

-In BA Modern Languages you can study German by itself (what used to be called single honours German) or in combination with French, or Spanish.
-You choose from options including Song Cultures, German Cinema since the Millennium, Power and the Personal, Berlin in the Twentieth Century, Improving your German with Poetry, and Underground Vienna, as well as Interpreting, Translation Workshop and, in your final year, a dissertation.
+In BA Modern Languages, you can study German by itself or in combination with French, or Spanish.
+You choose from options including Berlin in the Twentieth Century and Underground Vienna, as well as modules in translation, second language teaching, introductory modules to Italian, Portuguese and Catalan, and, in your final year, a dissertation.
 We have partnerships with the following German universities where you can spend your year abroad: Augsburg, Bamberg, Mannheim, Regensburg, and Würzburg.
 You can also work as a British Council Language Assistant or take a work placement.
-BA Modern Languages offers a broad-based curriculum with three pathways, in Culture, Education and Translation.

 All students of German can take part in the weekly Sprachcafé and join the University German Society.